physiopy/physiopy-automations/README.md

 | physioqc                     | yes | yes                | yes |no |
 | phys2denoise                 | yes | yes                | yes |no |

 **Please note:** there are many more workflows used within physiopy repos, [we are working towards documenting them all in this README](https://github.com/physiopy/physiopy-test-workflows/issues/16).
+Check out the
+[physiopy-repository-template](https://github.com/physiopy/physiopy-repository-template) to see some core repo set-up.

 ## Contributors ✨